BekiChemeda/Movie-Recommender/README.md

 - Example datasets or instructions to download them
 - A simple roadmap to guide practice and learning

-## Roadmap (how I practiced)
+## Roadmap (how I practiced each topic)
+1. First select one topic or category at a time (example, Cosine similarity from Content based recommendation systems)
+2. Learn about the topic in detail including the math concept behind it and how you can implement it (You can watch different videos on YouTube to broaden your understanding in that area. some YouTube channels I recommend: 3Brown1Blue, Khan Academy, Aleason Person)
-1. Explore dataset(s) and clean data
+3. Explore dataset(s) and clean data
-2. Build a baseline (e.g., popularity-based or simple averages)
+4. Build a baseline (e.g., popularity-based or simple averages)
-3. Implement collaborative filtering (user/item-based)
-4. Implement content-based filtering
+4. Implementation
-5. Experiment with hybrid approaches
-6. Evaluate using appropriate metrics (RMSE, precision@k, recall@k, MAP, etc.)
-7. Optimize and iterate
+5. Evaluation and checking again

-Use this as a guide — adapt it to your data, goals, and interests.
+Use this as a guide to learn any ML algorithm.
+Adapt it to your data, goals, and interests.

 ## Quick start
 1. Clone the repo